-As the Company listed in June 2022, the Board did not undertake a formal performance evaluation during the current reporting year.
+The Board did not undertake a formal performance evaluation during the current reporting year.

 - (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.